TechEmpower/FrameworkBenchmarks/toolset/deployment/vagrant/README.md

 between 1 and 5 days of continuous execution.
 Note that this single VM runs the framework, the load generation, and the database, and is therefore not a stable benchmarking setup.

+**Are spot instances supported?**:

+There is an open issue at [mitchellh/vagrant-aws#32](https://github.com/mitchellh/vagrant-aws/issues/32) that appears to have working code for spot instances.
+This could reduce the amazon cost up to 100x!
+Once this is supported in vagrant-aws it will be supported here.